mkoeppe/sage-coup-2024-10/README.md

 # (draft, TBD)

 I am the principal de-facto maintainer of the SageMath project.
-I have been leading the project since 2020: **technologically** (as the overall top code contributor, the principal maintainer of the Sage distribution, and as the designer and implementor of the modularization project, a renewal of Sage as a first-class member of the Python ecosystem); **organizationally** (e.g., as prinicipal maintainer of the continuous integration systems); and **morally** (e.g. with my 2024 essay series "(Re-)building an inclusive SageMath community", https://groups.google.com/g/sage-devel/c/bO6ZeK6MNSo/m/Pj0Hoaz2AwAJ).
+I have been leading the project since 2020: **technologically** (as the [overall top code contributor](https://github.com/passagemath/passagemath/graphs/contributors), the principal maintainer of the Sage distribution, and as the designer and implementor of the modularization project, a renewal of Sage as a first-class member of the Python ecosystem); **organizationally** (e.g., as principal maintainer of the continuous integration systems, by leading the migration from Trac to GitHub, and leading the creation of release notes); and **morally** (e.g. with my 2024 essay series "(Re-)building an inclusive SageMath community", https://groups.google.com/g/sage-devel/c/bO6ZeK6MNSo/m/Pj0Hoaz2AwAJ).

 On 2024-10-04, without any consultation with the community and in violation of our project's procedures, **the Sage Code of Conduct Committee (CoCC) abruptly suspended me from the Sage project**, for the duration of "at least one year": https://groups.google.com/g/sage-devel/c/wkYfMA9ivYA